maxneuvians/nio_google_authenticator/README.md

 # NioGoogleAuthenticator

-NioGoogleAuthenticator is a simple collection of functions to generate secrets and validate tokens used in conjunction with Google Authenticator.
+NioGoogleAuthenticator is a collection of Elixir convenience functions to generate secrets and validate tokens used in conjunction with Google Authenticator.
 It also includes functions that automatically add a secret to an `Ecto.Changeset`.

 ## Installation
 Add `nio_google_authenticator` to your list of dependencies in `mix.exs`: